QryptInc/QryptInc.github.io/content/postquantumproxy/_index.md

 ## Overview

-This post quantum TLS proxy combines nginx, oqs OpenSSL, wireguard, and our quantum readiness agent.
+This post quantum TLS proxy combines nginx, oqs OpenSSL, wireguard, and our quantum readiness orchestrator.
 This can be a stand alone proxy to serve content through traditional nginx configurations.

 ### Setup